Sankars5/Amadeus/README.md

-# Amadeus
-Developer Test
+**Developer Test - Amadeus**

 Employee Average salary:
+(Emp_Avg_salary.cpp)
-This is a C++ program for reading, parsing employee data from XML and JSON files, calculating the average salary, identifying the highest paid employee, and sorting employees by ID.
+ C++ program for reading input, parsing employee data from XML and JSON files, calculating the average salary, identifying the highest paid employee, and sorting employees by ID.
+(Avg_salary.sh)
+ Bash script to compile and run the C++ program

 Requeirements :
 C++11 or higher standard version is needed, else few features may not be working.